HL7/davinci-alerts/source/pages/index.md

 - [Framework]\: These pages provide guidance on the set of FHIR transactions and the FHIR artifacts used in a general framework to enable unsolicited notifications to careteam members.
 - [Use cases]\: The Admission/Discharge use case is used to show how to implement an unsolicited notification using the framework.
+- [FHIR Artifacts]\: These pages provides detailed descriptions and formal definitions for all the FHIR objects defined in this guide.
   - [Profiles]\: This page lists the set of Profiles that are defined in this guide to exchange quality data.
-- [Operations]\: This page lists the standard FHIR and DEQM defined Operations that are used in the DEQM transactions to exchange quality data.
+  - [Terminology]\: This page lists the value sets and code system defined for this guide.
   - [Capability Statements]\: This set of pages describes the expected FHIR capabilities of the various DEQM actors.
 - [Security]\: General security requirements and recommendations for {{site.title}} actors.
 - [Examples]\: List of links to all the examples used in this guide.
 - [Downloads]\: This page provides links to downloadable artifacts.

 ## Scope and Usage

 The work of this Implementation Guide is to:

-1. Define a technical framework for sending alert data to the appropriate actors when triggered by an event or request.
+1. Define a technical framework for sending unsolicited notifications to the appropriate actors when triggered by an event or request.
+    -  Define a common FHIR messaging Bundle that is exchanged for all Notifications.
+    -  Define the FHIR transactions and minimum operational behavior for the relevant Actors
-1. Define the minimal data elements needed to support the information needs that are appropriate for 80% of users.
-Users requiring more data may follow up with additional queries.
+1. Define how to define and share the minimal data elements needed to support the information needs for an initial set of Use Case starting with the patient admission and discharge event use case.
-1. Define a FHIR Bundle that is a common data model exchanged for all alert transactions.
+1. Define a how users requiring more data may follow up with additional queries.
+1. Describe basic Security and Privacy considerations

-It is important that the framework allow for only appropriate alerts to be sent at the appropriate time and with just the right amount of information.
-This will serve to reduce alert fatigue.
-It is anticipated that the burden of communicating the alert is also reduced by using FHIR.
+It is important that the framework allow for only appropriate notification to be sent at the appropriate time and with just the right amount of information.
+This will serve to avoid "notification fatigue".

 ### Out Of Scope